GlobalConfiguration Resource

-The resource supports configuring listeners for TCP and UDP load balancing.
-Listeners are required by TransportServer resources.
+The resource supports configuring listeners for TCP and UDP load balancing, and is implemented as a Custom resource.

 Prerequisites

-When installing the Ingress Controller, you need to reference a GlobalConfiguration resource in the -global-configuration
+When installing NGINX Ingress Controller using Manifests, you need to reference a GlobalConfiguration resource in the -global-configuration

 command-line argument.
-The Ingress Controller only needs one GlobalConfiguration resource.
+NGINX Ingress Controller only needs one GlobalConfiguration resource.

 The GlobalConfiguration resource defines the global configuration parameters of the Ingress Controller.
 Below is an example: